 Measure Life and Lifetime Savings

 The EUL has been defined for this measure as 12 years per the PUCT approved Texas EUL filing (Docket No. 36779).
-It is also consistent with the DEER 2014 EUL update (EUL ID—GrocDisp-FixtDrGask).
+It is also consistent with the DEER 2014 EUL update (EUL ID—GrocDisp-ASH).

 Program Tracking Data and Evaluation Requirements